 A. The Working Group will support the implementation of relevant Resolutions and Decisions directed to the Scientific Council, as contained in the Programme of Work of the Sessional Committee.

-B. The Working Group will support CMS’ implementation of climate change related goals and targets within the Strategic Plan for Migratory Species 2023-20xx as well as the Kunming-Montreal Global Biodiversity Framework and the further development of its monitoring framework.
+B. The Working Group will support CMS’ implementation of climate change related goals and targets within the Strategic Plan for Migratory Species 2023-20xx as well as the Kunming-Montreal Global Biodiversity Framework and the further development of its monitoring framework, and, where relevant, the UNFCCC and Paris Agreement.

 C. The Working Group will provide a platform to discuss and exchange CMS-related information and scientific findings on climate change-related matters.